February Program Recap – FAMU SJGC Program: Exploring Careers in Public Relations

 Moderator: Asya M. Griffin – Fourth-Year PR Student, FAMU SJGC

-On February 21, more than 70 students from Florida A&M University’s School of Journalism and Graphic Design (SJGC) attended a program featuring five panelists from a variety of backgrounds in the public relations and marketing fields.
+On February 21, more than 70 students from Florida A&M University’s School of Journalism and Graphic Communication (SJGC) attended a program featuring five panelists from a variety of backgrounds in the public relations and marketing fields.
 Each panelist provided insight on their professional journey and shared tips with the students.

 What are good skillsets to have coming out of college, and what should recent graduates keep in mind?